— British millionaire invests in Lapland

-Fast progress for the hotel project in Inari
+Fast progress for the hotel project and investment in Inari

 The Aurora Estate Inari project is well under way and the hotel will be ready in 2021.
 The hotel, built on the banks of Juutuanjoki River, will feature 41 rooms and a restaurant seating 140-150 people and, like the restaurant at the Ylläsjärvi hotel, will use locally produced, high-quality ingredients.
 The restaurant will have a Chef’s Table, where customers can learn about the secrets of the chef by watching their work.

 Kari Lappalainen, who has designed several well-known buildings in Lapland, is the architect behind the hotel, and its appearance alone will be unique.

 “It might no longer be me who picks the berries and mushrooms for the kitchen at the Inari hotel, and perhaps my mother will not be making the jams for the winter breakfast buffet, but we will still know where the ingredients come from and who has picked the berries and mushrooms,” Sirly Schinmann plans.

 At the moment, most of the Aurora Estate guests come from Europe, for example from Switzerland, Italy, Germany and the Netherlands.
 Europeans will be the primary target group for marketing efforts for the new hotel, too.